Glossary of names for the British: Limey

 "Limey" (from lime / lemon) is a predominantly North American slang nickname for a British person.
 The word has been around since the mid-19th century.
 Intended as a pejorative, the word is not commonly used today, though it retains that connotation.

 The term is thought to have originated in the 1850s as lime-juicer, later shortened to "limey", and was originally used as a derogatory word for sailors in the Royal Navy.
 It derives from the Royal Navy's practice, since the beginning of the 19th century, of adding lemon juice or lime juice to the sailors' daily ration of watered-down rum (known as grog), in order to prevent scurvy.
 Initially, lemon juice (from lemons imported from Europe) was used as the additive to grog on the Royal Navy ships, but that was later switched to limes, which were grown in British colonies.
-It was not understood that limes contain only one quarter as much vitamin C as lemons.
+It was not understood that limes contain only half as much vitamin C as lemons.
 Moreover, processing and storing the juice further reduced the amount of vitamin C present, and as a result, lime juice-based grog was not able to prevent scurvy.

 In time, the term lost its naval connotation and was used to refer to British people in general and, in the 1880s, British immigrants in Australia, New Zealand, and South Africa.
 Although the term may have been used earlier in the US Navy as slang for a British sailor or a British warship, such a usage was not documented until 1918.
 By 1925, the usage of limey in American English had been extended to mean any British person, and the term was so commonly known that it was featured in American newspaper headlines.